Illyum/l2t/README.md

 The `PositionalValuesFileParser` class differs from the `DelimiterSeparatedValuesFileParser` class in the actual fields splitter object used internally: `PositionalValuesFileParser` uses `PositionalValuesFieldsSplitter` and `DelimiterSeparatedValuesFileParser` uses `DelimiterSeparatedValuesFieldsSplitter`.

-For the sake of clarity, let's see an example of the positional/fixed-width layout at the line level using the `LineParser` and `PositionalValuesFieldsSplitter` classes.
+For the sake of clarity, let's see an example, at the line level, of the positional/fixed-width layout using the `LineParser` and `PositionalValuesFieldsSplitter` classes.

 ####Example IV
 Let's suppose we have positional/fixed-width values that intent to represent, say, an Order: